 The most notable feature of this portable fridge is the fact that it makes ice — the epitome of fridge-related luxury, in my opinion.
 The Rapid Freeze Plate and included silicone trays make ice in a matter of hours, whether you're in the backyard or off-grid.

-At 47 pounds, the fridge is light enough for me to carry by myself when empty, and the durable, well-made handles make it easy to transport solo, or when loaded, with a partner.
+At 47 pounds, the fridge is light enough for me to carry by myself when empty, and the durable, well-made handles make it easy to transport solo or when loaded with a partner.
 To power the fridge, I used Dometic's PLB40 portable lithium battery, which is designed to power portable coolers and 12v appliances off-grid.
-At a full charge, the battery bank kept my fridge running for two days without me worrying about power.
+At full charge, the battery bank kept my fridge running for two days without me worrying about power.

 I would argue that good coffee is a necessity (if you're going to indulge, it may as well taste good), but I know many people who are fine with the instant variety.
 To those folks, I say it's time to upgrade.
 Good coffee requires freshly ground beans, and VSSL's manual option makes the process intuitive enough to do just about anywhere.

 Loading your beans is as simple as popping off the top of the grinder, and once they're inside, stainless steel bearings on both the top and bottom ensure a smooth and consistent grind.
 Just 60 seconds of grinding produces 20 grams of ground coffee — perfect for your camp cup of joe.